arc-eng/cli-demo/config-file-madness/README.md

 # 🛠️ Config File Madness

-This demo showcases how PR Pilot can help you **generate awesome configuration files in a snap**.
+This demo showcases how Arcane Engine can help you **generate awesome configuration files in a snap**.

 ## 🎯 Goal

-The goal of this demo is to demonstrate how **easy** PR Pilot makes it to **generate new configuration files** based on the content of existing ones. **This can save you hours** of manual work and ensure that your new files are **consistent** with the existing ones.
+The goal of this demo is to demonstrate how **easy** Arcane Engine makes it to **generate new configuration files** based on the content of existing ones. **This can save you hours** of manual work and ensure that your new files are **consistent** with the existing ones.

 ## 💡 Use Cases